Aikoo888/ASF-Congif-Generator-logpass.txt-Generator-maFile-renamer/README.md

-# Run and deploy your AI Studio app
+# Run and deploy ASF-Tool

-This contains everything you need to run your app locally.
+This contains everything you need to run the tool locally.

 ## Run Locally